flimflam-austin/hugo-cms-test/content/quick_reads/20181005-18-10-05-nobel-peace-prize/index.md

       (is named after the inventor of dynamite...)
     _key: card-1-0d732ae8-8730-429c-9952-214f8eb3eef5
   - order: 1
+    useCheckmark: false
     body: >-
       ## Who’s Nobel?

-      Swedish inventor Alfred Nobel **created dynamite** to make life safer, particularly for miners.
+      Swedish inventor Alfred Nobel**created dynamite** to make life safer, particularly for miners.
 Received U.S. patent in 1867, but reviled for creating a destructive weapon.

-      When he died in 1895, he used his fortune to create a foundation honoring excellence in **Literature, Medicine, Physics, Chemistry, and Peace.A Economics** added in 1968.
+      When he died in 1895, he used his fortune to create a foundation honoring excellence in**Literature, Medicine, Physics, Chemistry, and Peace.A Economics** added in 1968.
     _key: card-2-e50a71da-3de2-481f-94a4-9181f7e45469
   - order: 2
+    useCheckmark: false
     body: >-
       # What’s the Prize?

-      On December 10, the Nobel Laureates will attend the **Nobel Peace Prize Award Ceremony** in Oslo, Norway, where they’ll receive:
+      On December 10, the Nobel Laureates will attend the**Nobel Peace Prize Award Ceremony** in Oslo, Norway, where they’ll receive: